Joeboy/oxynth/README.md

 - Provide a UF2 flash file.
 So far I've been using a debug probe to flash the device, I guess people might want to flash it without building all the Rust stuff
-- Move audio synthesis onto separate CPU
+- Move audio task onto dedicated CPU core for realtime safety
 - Use MIDI controllers to modify synth sounds

 ### Longer term / maybe sometime / maybe never